mcowellfau/Alt_lang_proj_2024_Ruby/README.md

 ![alt text](consoleOutput4.png)<br>
 ### Notes: <br>
 1. Four of the functions that were put into the menu are related to the Report questions with output shown above.
-2. Not all of the unit tests function as intended but they were created to the best of my ability
+2. Not all of the unit tests function as intended but they were created to the best of my ability, I have commented which ones do not work.
+Additionally, they are organized with the three mentioned in the assignment specifications first, followed by the menu functions I created in order.
 3. The cleaned_cells.csv file was created as a separate file from the cells.csv provided and can be viewed/downloaded
 4. All functionality has been thoroughly tested and confirmed via replit
 5. For the purpose of unit testing, an additional line has been added to the replit gemfile (gem 'minitest')